phoenixframework/phoenix_ecto/README.md

   * Implements the `Phoenix.HTML.FormData` protocol for `Ecto.Changeset`
   * Implements the `Phoenix.HTML.Safe` protocol for `Decimal`, `Ecto.Date`, `Ecto.Time` and `Ecto.DateTime`
   * Implements the `Poison.Encoder` protocol for `Ecto.Changeset` (it renders its errors as JSON), `Decimal`, `Ecto.Date`, `Ecto.Time` and `Ecto.DateTime`
+  * Implements the `Plug.Exception` protocol for the relevant Ecto exceptions

 ## License